What is Identity and Access Management?

-IAM is based on the premise of establishing and maintaining trusted digital identities.
-With IAM, organizations are able to authenticate and authorize entities to grant secure access to the right resources.
-As well, trust is maintained over time with adaptive risk-based authentication that provides a step-up challenge when conditions warrant.
+Identity and Access Management is based on the premise of establishing and maintaining trusted digital identities.
+An IAM solution simplifies identity management and puts in robust monitoring controls to safeguard assets and apps.
+Trust is maintained over time with adaptive risk-based authentication, which provides a step-up challenge when conditions warrant.

 Why is IAM important?